 Financial Aid Appeals

-Students who do not comply with the Financial Aid Satisfactory Progress regulations have the opportunity to submit a written appeal to the Director of Student Financial Services if extenuating circumstances have affected academic progress.
+Students who do not comply with the Financial Aid Satisfactory Progress regulations have the opportunity to submit a written appeal to the director of financial aid if extenuating circumstances have affected academic progress.
 The written appeal must include appropriate third party documentation.
 If the appeal is denied, the student must complete the needed credit hours or grades before he or she will become eligible for financial assistance.
 All financial aid appeals must be received by Friday of the first week of the term after the Financial Aid Suspension has been issued.